SomeAspy/aspy.dev/.github/readme.md

 My Personal website that I work on in my free time.

-Now a complete ground up rewrite in TSX!
+Now a complete ground up rewrite in ~~TSX~~ Astro!

 It may not look the best but I'm proud of it.
 I'm not good with reactive libraries or CSS, but its been a lot of fun and a great learning experience working on this.
-When I started this project I had no idea how CSS, JSX, or TSX worked.
+When I started this project I had no idea how CSS, JSX, TSX, or Astro worked.

 ## Hosting